-People say it is hard to bring ideas into life, but if your idea is to create an online store, that statement does not apply to you.
+People say it is hard to bring ideas to life, but if your idea is to create an online store, that statement does not apply to you.
+How to sell online?
 If you find the right e-commerce platform, half the job is already done!
 Creating an online store has never been easier and in this article, you will learn about the basic principles you need to follow to do it quickly and successfully.

 - Decide what to sell